angacom expo

 Image

-Google Cloud Platform (GCP) launched in 2011 and benefits from Google’s advanced infrastructure and strengths in data analytics, machine learning, and AI.
-Notable customers include Twitter, HSBC, and Target.
+Google Cloud Platform (GCP) GCP launched in 2011 and benefits from the compute and networking infrastructure weaknesses of enterprise companies while having strong offerings in analytics, machine learning, and AI.
+Some of its notable customers are X, HSBC, and Target.

 Global Infrastructure